 U.S. Disneyland workers say proposed July reopening may be too early

-"We look forward to continued dialogue with our unions on the extensive health and safety protocols, following guidance from public health experts, which we plan to implement as we move toward our proposed, phased reopening," the spokesperson said.
-The closure of Disney theme parks around the world cost the company an estimated $1 billion from January through March.
+"We look forward to continued dialogue with our unions on the extensive health and safety protocols, following guidance from public health experts," the spokesperson said.
+The California Department of Public Health said theme parks would be able to welcome guests when the state reaches Stage 3 of its phased reopening plan.
+It is currently in Stage 2.

+The agency said it would release guidelines on how to minimize coronavirus spread at theme parks, but said there was no timetable yet for when the guidance would be issued.
+Disney plans to reopen Florida's Walt Disney World on July 11 with extensive measures ranging from requiring masks and temperature checks to suspending activities such as parades that create crowds.

 ALSO READ